 The Kachemak Bay State Park, Kenai National Wildlife Refuge and the Kenai Fjords National Park are all located within or near Kachemak Bay.
 The subject does not appear to be located within any of these units.

 This area is part of the Chugach Terrane, a complex of Mesozoic strata, including sedimentary sandstone, radiolarian chert, and mafic pluton.
-No known soil surveys are reported for this parcel.
-Soils appear adequate for improvements as evidenced by structures on neighboring parcels.

 Maps & Survey